pratyakshm/WinRice/doc/REVERT.md

 - WinGet (a.k.a Windows Package Manager) cannot be uninstalled.

 ### Re-installation of uninstalled apps
-[Microsoft Store](ms-windows-store:) is the recommended place to re-install apps uninstalled by CleanWin.
+[Microsoft Store](ms-windows-store:) is the recommended place to re-install apps uninstalled by WinRice.
 However, there are cases where an app is not listed on Microsoft Store, for instance the Get help app.
 At the time of writing this, there's no known way to re-install that app.
 Even though the app might be important for some people (justified), most people don't use it.
-However, currently in the main branch and starting the next CleanWin release, uninstalling apps will be optional.
+However, currently in the main branch and starting the next WinRice release, uninstalling apps will be optional.
-I highly recommend users to use CleanWin GUI to selectively uninstall apps they don't need.
+I highly recommend users to use WinRice GUI to selectively uninstall apps they don't need.

 ***

 ## Feedback
-If you have observed an issue with docs or if there are accessibility issues, please consider [filing an issue](https://github.com/pratyakshm/CleanWin/issues/new?assignees=pratyakshm&labels=Issue-Docs&template=doc_issue.yaml&title=Docs+issue%3A+).
+If you have observed an issue with docs or if there are accessibility issues, please consider [filing an issue](https://github.com/pratyakshm/WinRice/issues/new?assignees=pratyakshm&labels=Issue-Docs&template=doc_issue.yaml&title=Docs+issue%3A+).